grqphical07/grqphical07/README.md

 ### I am a game developer and software developer from Canada.
 I have 2 years experience with Python and Lua as well as a year of experience with C++ and C#.
 I also work with the VEX VRC system using C++ and the PROS library.
 In my free time I play video games and do 3D modelling in Blender
 <br>

-- 📝 Currently working on a first person shooter game.
-Still an early prototype
+- 📝 Currently working on a 3D mini golf game in Unity

 - 🤖 Lead programmer for team 6408X of [Syntechs Robotics](https://www.syntechsrobotics.ca) which competes in [VEX VRC](https://www.vexrobotics.com/v5/competition/vrc-current-game)